zicna/rendering-collections-reading/README.md

 ##Conclusion
 As always, Rails has tried to abstract commonly used functionality into more terse and implicit code.
 Experiment with these tricks in the upcoming lab.

-<a href='https://learn.co/lessons/rendering-collections-reading' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rendering-collections-reading' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>